 Asics Gel-Rocket 8

-Check out more about Nathan's amazing team by clicking on above icons!
+Check out more about Nathan's amazing team by clicking on their names!

 Nathan started his squash career when he was just 10 years old - stumbling upon the game at his Dad's rugby club, hitting around on the court as a way to pass the time while his Dad was out on the pitch.
 Having fallen in love with the game, Nathan continued with his squash at the Old Pats Rugby Club, learning under Gary Powell.

 Soon Nathan's talent outgrew Old Pats, and he moved down the road to East Glos when he was 13.
 Here he was able to train with England Junior National Coach, Fiona Geaves.
 HIs time at East Glos saw him transform from a chubby teenager, narrowly being selected for the U13 inter-county team, to becoming the King of Europe, winning the European Junior Championships when he was 18.

 The Englishman continued to build on his growing success, reaching the semi-final of the Keith Grainger Memorial UCT Open Squash Championships in 2014 where he fell to Shaun Le Roux in four games.
 However, the following year Lake went all the way at the Keith Grainger Memorial Open, downing Angus Gillams in straight games in the final to clinch his maiden PSA World Tour title, only dropping one game en route to the final.
 Another title soon followed for Lake at the Jersey Squash Classic when he beat Ashley Davies in three games to secure his second Tour title.

 The 2019/20 season proved to be Lake's best so far, winning events in Houston, Philadelphia and Winnipeg and recording some narrow losses to top 10 players.
 This lead to Nathan reaching a career high of #47 in the World in December 2017, Lake continues to move up the ranks, traveling around the world, playing the game he loves, striving to be part of the squash elite.